-With unusual cold weather gripping much of the country, emergencies caused by people trying to stay warm, or trying to cook food with the power out in bad weather are causing injuries and death this winter.
-One such emergency happened in West Grove Borough in the last few days -- so here are some cold weather home safety lessons that can save your life:
+With cold weather this time of year, emergencies caused by people trying to stay warm, or trying to cook food with the power out in bad weather are risking injuries and death this winter.
+So here are some cold weather home safety lessons that can save your life:

 Carbon Monoxide is an Invisible Killer